I have put 24

 Fundamental financial accumulation dynamics (accum-08.pdf)

-money lent has the potential to gradually develop a level of
+lent has the potential to gradually develop a level of debt

-leads to crisis.
-Parameters and simple laws for the dynamics
+that leads to crisis.
+Parameters and simple laws for the

-financial accumulation are proposed and explored.
-It turns out
+dynamics of financial accumulation are proposed and explored.

-representation, are very useful for this exercise.
-It is
+and continuous-time representation, are very useful for this

 (This is a working paper).